chubbymaggie/fossa-docs/src/md/integrating-code/ruby.md

 In order for FOSSA to reach private scoped rubygems, you must configure auth for your rubygems source.

-To configure authentication, you must supply fossa the URL, username, and password configurable via **Project Settings > Builds and Languages > Ruby**.
+To configure authentication, navigate to [Ruby Language Settings](/account/settings/languages/ruby) and supply the URL, username, and password

 ## Licenses